whymranderson/xelatex/GyroDocs/UpdateLog.rst

 Updates and changelog
 =====================

+2016/8/26
+   Progress on OpenGL ASUS gyro sensor animation.
+Completed the integration of socket receiving angular velocity data to OpenGL animation module.
+Also completed animation on gyro_ring_test.py where Asus pad is displayed on the same OpenGL gyroscope platform animation we already had, only in this case the cube is replaced with a slab.

 2016/8/3
    Adding OpenGL animation to the ASUS gyro case study.
 This includes making a OpenGL slab to represent the ASUS pad.
 This also takes the concept of a state machine.

+2016/8/3
    Succesfully incoporate LYX to editing doc workflow and exporting doc to LaTeX file that TeXLive(XeLaTeX) can compile.
-Only minute adjustment is needed and it can be done automatically with python (remove all \string").
-Doc can be exported to HTML as well thanks to LYX versital abilities, which I will be using to generate my prodoct page on my website.
-This means all editing is done on LYX.
-To generate high quality pdf typeset doc and html landing page one simply just push export button and LYX will handle the rest.
+Only minute adjustment is needed and it can be done automatically with python (remove all \\string").
+Doc can be exported to HTML as well thanks to LYX versital abilities, which I will be using to generate my product page on my website.
+This means all editing can be done on LYX.
+To generate high quality pdf typeset docs and a html landing page one simply just push export button and LYX will handle the rest.

 2016/7/21